LisaMJensen/AnimalShelterAPI/README.md

 * _Run a migration using dotnet ef migrations add Initial, followed by dotnet ef database update ._
 * _Through your terminal, use dotnet build followed by dotnet run  ._
 * _Make calls through localhost:5000 in Postman ._
-* _To view swagger in your browser, use URL http://localhost:5000/swagger/index.html#/ ._
+* _To view Swagger in your browser, use URL http://localhost:5000/swagger/index.html#/ ._

 ## Known Bugs
 * No known bugs at this time.